Skip To Content

 Using facility management software, contractor invoices can be submitted online, validated against contracted rates and applicable sales taxes, coded for G/L processing, and linked with third-party accounting systems.

 Facilities management software provides a single platform where a comprehensive record of all equipment and locations, including all work history and maintenance records, can be stored.
-This simplifies how to manage assets – the tagging, management, and tracking of equipment warranties, mandatory inspections, and planned maintenance.
+This simplifies how you manage assets, as well as the tracking of equipment warranties, mandatory inspections, and planned maintenance.

 Proposal Management